charlas-rse-espanol/.github/profile/README.md

 ## 📢 Next Speaker
 Our next speaker will be **Diego Alonso Álvarez**, who will tell us how his experience in research and software led him to become head of the [RSE team](https://www.imperial.ac.uk/admin-services/ict/self-service/research-support/rcs/service-offering/research-software-engineering/) at Imperial College London.
-Check the abstract+bio below (en español) 👇 🧵
+Click on the title to expand the abstract+bio below (en español) 👇 🧵

 <details>
   <summary><h3> Diego Alonso Álvarez: <i>"De la investigación a la ingeniería de software"</i></h3></summary>